 Innovation, knowledge services, agglomeration

-The term competitiveness of Australia’s economy will be underpinned by its ability to innovate.
-Innovation the reshaping of existing products and services for existing customers and the development of new products and services leading to the creation of new markets.
+The long-term competitiveness of Australia’s economy will be underpinned by its ability to continue to innovate.
+Innovation is essentially the reshaping of existing products and services for existing customers and the development of new products and services leading to the creation of new markets.
 As local and global economies continue to evolve rapidly, innovation is essential for businesses to remain relevant and competitive.

 Melbourne’s diverse and skilled labour force will increasingly be leveraged to support innovation and growth across all sectors of the economy.
 While economic growth has been concentrated in the financial and professional services sectors, all sectors – retail, health, hospitality, agriculture, mining and construction – can leverage analytical and creative services to boost productivity.
 The massing and clustering of professional services – also described as ‘agglomeration’ – improves their ability to innovate, boosting their productivity and, in turn, that of their customers.
 Agglomeration benefits are one of the main attractions for the growing professional services industries to locate in central city areas and near major transport nodes.